dcvezzani-ucm/angular_module/README.md

 json.extract! @widget, :id, :name, :imageUrl, :created_at, :updated_at
 ```

-Restart the server and navigate to the widget Angular JS module.
+Restart the server and navigate to the Angular JS module, "widget".
 The images should be showing up now.
-Select one of the entries.
-Where are the images?
+Select one of the entries to get the detailed view.
+Where are the images for the detailed view?
 We can get them with a few more changes.

 Add Images to the Detail View
 ===========================================

-[app/assets/widgets/widgets/javascripts/services.js]
+_app/assets/widgets/widgets/javascripts/services.js_

 from